6 Things Global Citizens Should Know About Prince Harry and Meghan Markle

 “Prince Harry and Meghan Markle’s engagement represents something genuinely different from everything that has gone before,” writes barrister and human rights development worker Afua Hirsch in the Guardian.

-“Their marriage will bring into reality what the British establishment lacked the imagination to even conceive of as possible 17 years ago — that a senior royal can love, and marry, something whose ethnic heritage is not just different to his own, but the heritage that has always been most othered in Britain — black and African.”
+“Their marriage will bring into reality what the British establishment lacked the imagination to even conceive of as possible 17 years ago — that a senior royal can love, and marry, someone whose ethnic heritage is not just different to his own, but the heritage that has always been most othered in Britain — black and African.”

 Markle has spoken out on a number of occasions about the “grey area surrounding my self-identification.”